Group Steering: Approaches Based on Power Moments: Steer the group as an occupation measure

 \section{Steer the group as an occupation measure}

 In the preceding section, we introduced an algorithm designed to guide a vast group of agents, represented as a probability density function, to a specified terminal state.
 However, the characterization of agents as a density function is an approximation when the number of agents tends to infinity.
 To apply our proposed algorithm to real-world scenarios, where the number of agents is finite, we must address individual agents and provide specific control inputs for each.
-In this section, we employ the occupation measure to describe the agent group and present a control scheme aimed at steering an initial occupation measure towards a terminal one.
+In this section, we employ the occupation measure to describe the agent group and present a control scheme aiming at steering an initial occupation measure towards a terminal one.
+We first define the occupation measure \cite{zhang2020modeling} of the agents at time step $k$ by